yaymukund/yaymukund-blog/content/posts/nixos-+-raspberry-pi-+-nixbuild-+-headless.md

 +++
 date = 2024-02-05
-title = "Headless NixOS + Raspberry Pi + nixbuild from OSX!"
+title = "Cross-compiling NixOS for a Raspberry Pi"
 +++

 I had to install NixOS on my Raspberry Pi 4, Model B recently.
 I didn't have